 The Triangle Trail Plan Virtual Open House is now closed for comments.
-Thank you to all who participated!
-We received many thoughtful comments and ideas, and will now compile all of those ideas and begin the process of prioritizing and planning.
+We are compiling all of your thoughtful ideas and beginning the process of prioritizing and planning.

 Steering Committee Trail Tours